 We highly encourage parents to have their children continue in sacramental education through high school.

 For children ages 7-18 who have been baptized, (and have not been confirmed) classes are available for preparation of the sacrament during the school year.

-During 2017-2018, 4th grade students and older who are enrolled in religious education classes will be confirmed during the spring 2018.
+4th grade students and older who are enrolled in religious education classes will be confirmed during the spring.

 For adults the Rite of Christian Initiation for Adults (RCIA) classes are available.
-Please inquire by emailing Margaretta, or Fr.
-Rick.
+Please call the office at 970-704-0820 for more information.
 Sacraments are typically received during Easter Vigil and the Easter Octave.

 Requirements include: baptism certificates, complete preparation course, and a valid sponsor.